paulkarpenko/us-code-ui/uscode/title-40-public-buildings-property-and-works/chapter-153-regional-commissions.md

 (4) The Great Lakes Authority.

+(5) The Mid-Atlantic Regional Commission.

+(6) The Southern New England Regional Commission.

 **(b) Membership.—**

 (1) **Federal and state members.—** — Each Commission shall be composed of the following members: